 Bitcoin has the most users.
 Bitcoin (BTC) was the first cryptocurrency and is the most popular and highly valued cryptocurrency, despite high volatility over its history.

-What is the top 3 crypto coins at the moment?
+What are the top 3 crypto coins at the moment?

 - Bitcoin (BTC)